Cyanic76/Hosts/README.md

 This is pretty much my personal blocked hosts list.

-## Basics

-### Get the hosts list running
+## Use the hosts list

 Add [this url](https://raw.githubusercontent.com/Cyanic76/Hosts/main/cyanicHosts.txt) to your adblock (like Pi-Hole).
 Download it, and all of the hosts should be blocked.

 You should make your adblock check for updates daily, or as soon as I publish a new commit.

-### Block apps of your choice

-I'll add more files and folders.
-You'll be able to add them to block a specific application or service, like Google Maps.

 ## Contributing

+You may find that blocking a domain or sub-domain causes a website to not work correctly.
+File an issue or a PR if necessary.

 Before filing a new issue or PR, [search in the existing ones](https://github.com/search?l=&q=is%3Aissue++repo%3ACyanic76%2FHosts&type=issues).